EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 ![Ordinary and Smooth Hankel functions](/assets/img/smhankels.svg)

 Smooth Hankels are superior to ordinary ones, first because real potentials are not flat so there is scope for improvement on the Hankel functions as the basis set.

 Also the fact that the <i>H<sub>L</sub></i> are everywhere smooth can greatly facilitate their implementation.
 In the present Questaal implementation the charge density is kept on a uniform mesh of points.
 Sharply peaked functions require finer meshes, and some smoothing would necessary in any case.

+They also have the proper asymptotic form, decaying exponentially as real wave functions do at a surface or in a molecule.
+Thus they have better shape than gaussian orbitals do.

+The big drawback of smooth Hankels is that they are more complicated to work with.
+One center expansions of ordinary Hankels (needed for augmentation) are Bessel functions.
+A counterpart for smooth Hankels does exist, but they are polynomial expansions called
+<i>P<sub>kL</sub></i>.
+The expansion is slower and introduces cutoff
+because when the expansion is truncated.
+An enormous advantage gaussian orbitals have over both ordinary and smooth Hankels is that the product of two of them in real space can be expressed as another gaussian.
+There exist no counterpart, so an intermediate basis must be constructed to make the charge density and matrix elements of the potential.
+The Questaal suite uses plane waves

 ### *Smooth Hankel functions and the H<sub>kL</sub> family*
+{::comment}
+/docs/code/smhankels/#smooth-hankel-functions-and-the-hsubkLsub-family
+{:/comment}

 Methfessel's class of functions $$H_{kL}$$, are a superset of smoothed Hankel functions $$H_L$$; they also incorporate the family of